mautrey17/team-profile-generator/README.md

 1. In the command line enter "npm install"

 ## Usage
 To launch the program, enter "node index".
 Then answer the questions in the command line.
 The finalized html file will be in the distr folder.
+Futher instructions and a walk-through can be found with this link: https://drive.google.com/file/d/1aHWoj97hPKnWxEav4hihqVhz5MZjGLEB/view

 ## License
 This application is not protected under a license.